-When the student submits a signed ILA, the school secretary will attach the approved Eligibility Application to the ILA and forward the forms to the Dean and then the VPAA's office for signature.
+When the student submits a completed ILA with Objectives and Activities included, the School Office will set up a workflow to obtain the following signatures: student intern, faculty supervisor, site supervisor, Dean and then the VPAA's office for signature.
 Upon approval and return of the forms, the secretary will register the student in the internship course.
 (An affiliation agreement is required when an internship is not being paid an hourly wage.
 See next section, "Affiliation Agreement," for details.)

-The VPAA's Office will forward a copy of the signed ILA to the Center for Career Development (CCD) and a record will be kept of all approved ILA's, by semester.
+The VPAA's Office will retain a copy of the ILA for the college's records.
 The CCD is responsible for generating the online periodic and final evaluations to the student intern and the site supervisor half way through and again just prior to the completion of the internship.
-Faculty can access the evaluations on Forms Stack with the link provided by the CCD.
+Faculty can access the evaluations on "Formstack" with the link provided by the CCD.